 The Demographic Statistics Advisory Group made up of census users and experts from academia and business have a formal advisory role in the content and delivery of the census in Northern Ireland.
 The group meets every six to nine months, and the meeting minutes are published.

 The Office for Statistics Regulation, the regulatory arm of the UK Statistics Authority (UKSA), is carrying out a wide-ranging assessment of 2021 censuses across the three UK census offices.
 This concerns re-accreditation of the censuses with regard to National Statistics status.
 The phases of the process cover planning and consultation, outputs dissemination and, ultimately, an assessment of user needs versus output, post-publication.
 This process will likely result in recommendations by the UKSA and will provide external assurance that NISRA is complying with the Code of Practice for Official Statistics.

 The UK Census Committee (UKCC) provides a UK-wide governance facility, which NISRA participates in.
 As part of its role, UKCC reviews risks and implications arising from the Census 2021 programme of work, while it provides assurance that Census 2021 plans across the UK comply with legislative requirements.

 In October 2019, NISRA carried out a census rehearsal to ensure that all of the key processes, systems and services are effective and working as they should before Census 2021.
-A formal evaluation of the rehearsal is being undertaken to identify areas for improvement, which will be key in helping us achieve our census programme objectives.
+A formal evaluation of the rehearsal was published in August 2020.